What to do with radioactive scrap metal

 Any processor will have their own due process to handle radioactive scrap metal.
 This will usually include:

-- Running the item through a monitor to confirm the presence of radioactive materials.
+- Running the radioactive scrap metal through a monitor to confirm the presence of radioactive materials

-- Isolating the item in the designated position.
+- Isolating the radioactive metal in the designated position

-- Informing the local Environmental Agency, HSE and the consignor.
+- Informing the local Environment Agency and the Health and Safety Executive

-This is simply an informative article.
 As a rule, radioactive doses found in the home rarely occur, and when they do, it is in very small amounts.
-Those processing the materials are trained to handle any situation, so you can always get in touch if you’re concerned about a particular item around the home.
+You can always get in touch if you’re concerned about a particular item around the home.
+If you have any questions about metal recycling, construction waste management or disposing of a particular metal, contact ASM Metal Recycling today.

 Recent posts